darkreader/darkreader/README.md

 - Click on the `Dev tools` button (in the bottom-right corner).
 - Click on the `Reset` button.
 This will remove any custom site fixes you may have.

-## Enable Dark Reader for restricted websites on Firefox
+## Enable Dark Reader for restricted websites on Mozilla Firefox

 By default, Dark Reader does not work on some websites due to **security restrictions** enforced by Mozilla.

-The following instructions will guide you on how to bypass those restrictions.
+The following instructions will guide you on how to disable those restrictions.

 **Proceed with caution.
 This exposes you to a security risk if you do not know what you are doing.**
+**Be sure that you do not have any suspicious or malicious-looking extension installed before proceeding.**

 **These settings will apply to all extensions, and not just Dark Reader.**

 Step 1: change Dark Reader's settings.

-- Click on the Dark Reader icon.
+- Click on the Dark Reader extension icon.
 - Click on the `Dev tools` button (in the bottom-right corner).
 - Click on the `Preview new design button`.
 - Enable the `Enable on restricted pages` setting under `Settings` -> `Advanced`.